Deluxer/amabot/README.md

 ## To do task
 * Subscribe and receive a notification when the price changes.
 Format /buscar \<product> /<price>
 * Swagger documentation
 * Generate a Cron for automatic searches and update database
+* Unit test with jest

 # Crate new project